Phases of the penetration testing process

 Gaining access

-Now true attacks are leveled against the targets enumerated in the second phase.
+Now true attacks are leveled against the targets enumerated in the third phase of the ethical hacking process.

 These attacks can be as simple as accessing an open and nonsecured wireless access point and then manipulating it for whatever purpose, or as complex as writing and delivering a buffer overflow or SQL injection against a web application.
 (Walker, 2012, p.
 10)